-Does a translator or copywriter know the huge difference, for example, between simple terms like “earnings” and “revenue”?
+Does a translator or copywriter know a huge difference, for example, between simple terms like “earnings” and “revenue”?
 How about more advanced terms like “EBITDA” or “maintenance covenants”?
-I thought that the local Finnish copywriters, and even the native English copywriters abroad must have these difficulties.
+I thought that the local Finnish copywriters and even the native English copywriters abroad must have these difficulties.

 I also noticed that, while my colleagues had wonderful senses of humour around the office, their blog texts were often dull and repetitive.
 When I was asked to write a blog post, they all raved about it because it brought a touch of humour and was not as bland.

 There is one clear disadvantage to switching careers to becoming a freelance writer when you’re over 40: those who are hiring will want to see an established portfolio or a few years of work experience with a copywriting agency.
 But the agencies are also looking for experienced writers or fresh graduates.

 Even though I had spent almost 20 years of fixing the poor English writing of others, I did not have much of a portfolio to show of my own.
 Fortunately, I have since managed to get a number of ghost-writing projects.
 I have also supplemented my income in my first six months as a freelancer with over 100 proofreading and translating projects from a local Finnish company.